mkhuda/mith-express/README.md

 !['tree_structure'](https://raw.githubusercontent.com/mkhuda/mith-express/master/tree-structure.png)

 Basic Mithril, built with Express.
-This project also uses JSX and ES6 via Babel Plugin.
+This project also uses JSX via Babel Plugin.
 It doesn't seems like standard Mithril because I use JSX as syntax extension, but you can use Hyperscript if really want.
 The freedom of optional by Mithril.

 ## Getting Started